MicrosoftEdge/MSEdgeExplainers/ShareContacts/explainer.md

 ### Extending the Web Share API

 The [Web Share API](https://w3c.github.io/web-share/) allows a web site to share content to an arbitrary destination of the user's choice.
-At first it was considered extending the API to insclude sharing contacts, but the scope of sharing contacts to the platform's contact repository is inherently a different one from the one Web Share solves.
+At first it was considered extending the API to include sharing contacts, but the scope of sharing contacts to the platform's contact repository is inherently a different one from the one Web Share solves.
 Additionally, this API does not resolve the second part of the feature, regarding how the web app acts when a contact is invoked from the OS surface it appears.

 ### Extending the Web Share Target API